Dr Alexandra Dent, BSc.Hons., Dip.Psych., MPhil Psych., D.Clin Psych

 - How EMDR can be used for a number of serious conditions including anxiety and depression.
 The Daily Mail.
 7th March 2016 (pg53).

 Outside her clinic times, Alexandra is actively involved with the UK & Ireland EMDR Association.
-She is current Chair of the UK and Ireland Child & Adolescent EMDR Committee and is a member of the Board of the Uk & Ireland EMDR Association.
+She is current Chair of the UK and Ireland Child & Adolescent EMDR Committee.
 She is also the UK and Ireland EMDR Association representative on the Europe EMDR Child & Adolescent Committee.

 - the benefits of EMDR in a CAMHS setting at the 5th Autumn EMDR Workshop Conference (in Darlington) in October 2013.